jsmestad/socialite/README.md

 # OmniSocial

-A Rails 3.1 engine for Twitter, Facebook and LinkedIn logins using [OmniAuth](http://github.com/intridea/omniauth)
+A Rails 3.1 engine for Twitter, Facebook and LinkedIn logins using [OmniAuth](http://github.com/jsmestad/omniauth)

+## Notice

+This branch is only compatible with Ruby 1.9.x and Rails 3.1.0.
+It may work with others, but I have not had time to test against these yet.

 ## Installation